 The Independent Hospital Pricing Authority (IHPA) is responsible for relevant data collections to enable activity based funding.
-IHPA’s Data Access and Release Policy outlines the principles and processes adopted by IHPA in the discretionary access and release of data under the National Health Reform Act 2011.
+IHPA’s Data Access and Release Policy outlines the principles and processes adopted by IHPA in the discretionary access and release of data collected under the National Health Reform Act 2011.
 The Policy provides guidance as to how IHPA will determine whether to release data.

 This Framework outlines the processes to investigate cross-border and cost-shifting disputes following a request by a health minister to ensure the timely, equitable and transparent management of these disputes.